 The Business

-Founded in April 1999, eLaw is an Austin, Texas-based company focused on improving the efficiency and effectiveness by which intellectual property is aggregated and distributed in the highly fragmented, $250 billion legal services market. eLaw has raised more than $12.5 million, led by Austin Ventures, one of the largest early stage venture capital firms in the U.S.
+Founded in April 1999, eLaw is an Austin, Texas-based company focused on improving the efficiency and effectiveness by which intellectual property is aggregated and distributed in the highly fragmented, $250 billion legal services market. eLaw has raised more than $12.5 million in financing, led by Austin Ventures, one of the largest early stage venture capital firms in the U.S.

-Management

-Senior management has close to a century of successful business experience managing software and online publishing companies with industry leaders such as Oracle, Hoovers and Lockheed Martin.
-Additionally, our team includes attorneys with over 30 years of legal expertise, representing premier law firms like Baker Botts and Vinson & Elkins.
-Our combined business and legal experience ensures our ability to execute.

-l

-a leveraged annuity and isrecurring
+A Superior Business Model

+Lawyers have demonstrated a proven willingness to pay up to hundreds of dollars per hour to access electronically distributed content, due to a combination of high alternative costs and the ability to pass expenses through to clients

+Revenue model is a leveraged annuity and is not ad based: eLaw sells a real product, addressing a real need, and generates meaningful recurring revenue per user through a combination of monthly subscription and download fees

+Highly scalable model with projected gross margins exceeding 67% by 2002

+No offline distribution issues and marginal distribution costs

+No inventory

 Our Customers